albertchae/hover-mislike-thread-leapfrog/SUBMISSION.md

 - I also didn't do any error handling from the OpenAI completions API because I'm expecting limited traffic.
 I would add this (and probably pay for OpenAI) if I expected this to be more widely used.

+- I committed the pages/embeddings CSVs to the repo directly because that was the easiest way to load them and the content I used was open license.
+For books in general, I'd try to host the CSV files in a secure location accessible by the app or use a database for them instead.

 ## Lessons learned